Begonia x corallina

-Begonia x corallina is a beautiful, easy- care, flowering plant with large, "angel wing" shaped, dark green leaves, often with metallic silver specks.
+Begonia x corallina is a beautiful, easy-care flowering plant with large, "angel wing" shaped, dark green leaves, often with metallic silver specks.
 The underside of the leaf is usually a deep red.
-It produces hanging clusters of delicate flowers in red, white, orange or pink.
-The intensity of the color of the flowers and leaves depends upon how much light the plant is getting.
+It produces hanging clusters of delicate flowers in red, white, orange, or pink.
+The intensity of the flower and leaf' color depends upon how much light the plant is getting.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).